Ajay-Dev99/Flywheels/README.md

 # Flywheels

-Welcome to the Rent-a-Car project!
+Welcome to the Flywheels project!
 This platform allows users to rent vehicles, make online payments, and manage bookings.
 The system includes features for both users and administrators.

 ## Table of Contents
 1. Introduction
 2. Features
 3. Technologies
-4. Installation
-5. Usage

 ## Introduction